A Great Market Getting Better

 New Covered Outdoor "D" Shed

 In 1963, an original covered outdoor shed, built in 1904, was demolished.
 Recently completed is a new outdoor covered “D” Shed, modeled after the original, close to its original footprint.
 This new shed adds approximately 48 new vending spaces and was constructed between the existing outdoor sheds and the "Commission Row" of buildings that now house coffee shops, cafes and other Market businesses.
 This new outdoor shed has been temporarily enclosed and heated to house the existing indoor “B" Shed vendors during the construction of the new indoor shed.
-Click on the image at right for a closer look at the new "D" Shed, and its inspiration, the original "A" Shed (photo from about 1915).
+Click on the image at right for a cool comparison of the new "D" Shed, and its inspiration, the original "A" Shed (photo from about 1915).

 New Indoor "B" ("Enclosed", "Winter") Shed